USDJPY <-> The World; Carry Trades, Safe Havens on the VIX Scale

 • The present ratio of U.S. total equity market capitalization to GDP is 2.63.
 The historical norm (not the low!) is 0.78. - Which is about 70% below the current level.

 In light of the above facts the central question remains the same; Can business as usual continue (and for how long?) or, is there is a global, catastrophic financial collapse on the horizon?...
 You decide.
-(This post may help; www.tradingview.com/...-Crisis-going-to-be/)
+(This post may help; tradingview.com/chart/ZB1!/8qmozc8F-Just-how-bad-is-THIS-Financial-Crisis-going-to-be/)

 The remainder of this article is based on various notes and research, taken at a RIETI Conference (Research Institute of Economy, Trade and Industry), a couple of years ago - before the Covid Pandemic.